paulofernandesjr/yogi-alloy/README.md

 mv /usr/local/bin/yogi-alloy /usr/local/bin/yogi-alloy-npm
 	```

-	b) Create a symbolic link for your cloned version of `yogi-alloy.js`, for example:
+	b) Create a symbolic link for your cloned version.

 	```
 ln -s /Users/you/yogi-alloy/bin/yogi-alloy.js /usr/local/bin/yogi-alloy
 	```
+	> **Note:** Remember to change "you" to your own username.

 4. In your clone, copy the contents of the `hello` command to `my-command`:

 	```